-In the years since I’ve started working out, I’ve tried so many different things that I couldn’t even list them all if i wanted to.
+In the years since I’ve started working out, I’ve tried so many different things that I couldn’t even list them all if I wanted to.
 Some I’ve given only one try and others I stuck with for weeks or months.
 Right now, the combination of yoga and F45 (mainly for the weight training) feels absolutely perfect for me.

 This has taken me years to figure out.

-But regardless of where you are, here are 4 reasons you should try something new and change up your workout plan:
+Regardless of where you are, here are 4 reasons you should try something new and change up your workout plan:

 Teach Your Body Something New

-It may sound like a joke but many people I have met over the last few years (including myself at the start) were completely clueless and to embarrassed to ask for help with fitness.
+It may sound like a joke but many people I have met over the last few years (including myself at the start) were completely clueless and too embarrassed to ask for help with fitness.
 So we’d find 1 style of workout we liked and just do that over and over and over.
 Wonderful at the start, I’m sure, but your body will get used to it and then progress stops happening – which is usually when people tell me they’ve given up.

 It’s great to get out of that and try new things every now and then to challenge yourself, make sure your body doesn’t get too used to what you’re doing and keep improving!

 When you keep doing the same thing, you also run the risk of injury.
 It might not and probably will not happen to the majority of people, but if you’re overworking a certain body part, that’s where the injury might just happen.
 Change up what you’re training and how you train it – and you might find something new that you love too!